Fear God, Not People, 1-12

 Compare with Lk 2:14.

-The parallel in Mt 10:34 has ‘sword’ instead of ‘division’; the meaning is the same.
+“Do you think I have come to bring peace on earth?
+No, I tell you, but rather division!” – The parallel in Mt 10:34 has ‘sword’ instead of ‘division’; the meaning is the same.

 We have here a figure of speech (a mashal) that presents an aspect of truth in a striking and apparently paradoxical way.
 The intent is not to present a universal truth, but to make people think.
 To be sure, the ultimate purpose of Christ’s coming is to bring peace (see Isa 9:6, and also Psa 72:3, Psa 72:7; Lk 1:79; Lk 2:14; Lk 7:50; Lk 8:48; Jn 14:27; Jn 16:33; Jn 20:19, Jn 20:21; Rom 5:1; Rom 10:15; Rom 14:17; Eph 2:14; Col 1:20; Heb 6:20-7:2, but this is not achieved without tribulation (Acts 14:22) and bitter opposition.